 All of the founders and facilitators listed below are on Facebook, and some of the dances have their own Facebook page or website.
 Links are provided below for more details.

 - Tribal Joy meets Sunday mornings from 10-1 at The High Road, 700 Dawson (just south of the river with views of the downtown skyline).
-Oscar Madera is the founder and most frequent facilitator. $12, or buy 5 dances for $50 or 10 for $100.
+Oscar Madera is the founder and frequent facilitator. $12, or buy 5 dances for $50 or 10 for $100.
 Tribal Joy and Ecstatic Soul Sessions honor each other’s dance cards.
+During the pandemic, go to the Tribal Joy Ecstatic Dance Group on Facebook to see each Sunday’s online event with a link to Zoom.
+A link to the music in Mixcloud will be posted in Zoom’s Chat.
+Please arrive before 10:30 am (CDT) to check in, get up to speed on the technology, and push play together!

 - Reset meets every Monday, 5:15-6:45 pm, at Dance International, 2417 Buell, in north Austin near Burnet and Steck.
-It was founded and is facilitated by Lisa DeLand, a 5 Rhythms teacher who trained with Gabrielle Roth. $15.
+This class was founded and is facilitated by Lisa DeLand, a 5 Rhythms teacher who trained with Gabrielle Roth. $15.
+Suspended for now.

-- Step into Yes, for women only, meets the first Saturday of every month from 10:45 am to 1 pm at the Life in the City sanctuary, 205 E. Monroe, off South Congress.
-Created and facilitated by 5 Rhythms teacher Lisa DeLand, Step into Yes includes a facilitated-by-a-dancer creative interlude sandwiched between a warmup and a 5 Rhythms wave.
+- Step into Yes!, for women only, meets the first Saturday of every month from 10:45 am to 1 pm at the Life in the City sanctuary, 205 E. Monroe, off South Congress.
+Doors close at 11:15.
+Created and facilitated by 5 Rhythms teacher Lisa DeLand, Step into Yes! includes a facilitated-by-a-dancer creative interlude sandwiched between two 5 Rhythms waves.
 Sliding scale $15-25.
+During the pandemic, we’re dancing online using Zoom and Mixcloud on first Saturdays, 11-1 pm (CDT).
+To get on the email list with link, email email@example.com.

-- Rhythm Sanctuary is new to Austin, having taken root in the Boulder and Denver area.
-Shannon Gill-Jones is the founder, and Russ Ohlhausen facilitates.
-Dates TBD.
+- Rhythm Sanctuary, having taken root in the Boulder and Denver area, is offering dances monthly in the Austin area.
+Astrologer Shannon Gill-Jones is the founder, and astrologer Russ Ohlhausen facilitates.
+On hold for now.